Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/diagramsaveoptions/_index.md

 ---
-title: "DiagramSaveOptions Class"
+title: "DiagramSaveOptions"
 linktitle: "DiagramSaveOptions"
-articleTitle: "DiagramSaveOptions"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Can be used to specify additional options when saving a diagram into Visio (VDX\\VSX) format."
 type: docs
 weight: 650